LGBTQ+ unsure or questioning what does it all mean?

 - Y Services aims to provide young people who have the right to access services to support their specific needs that enable them to grow and thrive as individuals and as members of the wider community

-- Y Services will work to ensure that LGBT+ young people have improved: self identity, mental health, sexual health and physical health.
+- Y Services will work to ensure that LGBTQ+ young people have improved: self identity, mental health, sexual health and physical health.
 That trans identified young people are recognised and included, as well as reach their full potential as informed and empowered individuals

 Some of our achievements over the years